uitdots/nvim/README.md

 # UIT - Neovim

-An Neovim IDE, fast with lazy loading, use best trending plugin _(not FOMO)_.
+A fast and highly customizable Neovim IDE with lazy loading, featuring the best trending plugins _(not FOMO)_, and modular configurations.

 > From [UITer](https://uit.edu.vn/) :(